 - Gradually stir in the evaporated milk.
 Carefully pour mixture into unbaked pie shell.

 - Bake at 425 degrees F for for 15 minutes.
 Reduce temperature to 350° F; bake for 40 to 50 minutes longer, or until the pie is set.
 Check for doneness by giving the pie a gentle wiggle.
-The center may jiggle just a tiny bit).
-Or it is done when a sharp knife inserted in center comes out clean.
+The center may jiggle just a tiny bit.
+It will continue to set up as it cools.
+Or, it is done when a sharp knife inserted in center comes out clean.

 - Cool completely on a wire cooling rack.
 Serve immediately with whipped cream and caramel pecan topping, if desired.